-We have two experienced Welfare Assistants in our Welfare team who work closely with other members of the Care, Guidance and Support Team to ensure the health and welfare of our pupils in all year groups.
+Our experienced Welfare Assistant works closely with other members of the Care, Guidance and Support Team to ensure the health and welfare of our pupils in all year groups.

 Should pupils feel unwell during the school day, they should, in the first instance, visit the Welfare Office in the Art block and not contact their parent or guardian to come and collect them as this may result in an unauthorised absence.
 If necessary, one of the Welfare assistants will contact the parent or guardian.